Save details for future payments with pre-authorized debit in Canada

 To reuse a bank account for future payments, it must be attached to a Customer.

-You should create a Customer object when your customer creates an account with your business.
-Associating the ID of the Customer object with your own internal representation of a customer enables you to retrieve and use the stored payment method details later.
+Create a Customer object when your customer creates an account with your business.
+Associating the ID of the Customer object with your own internal representation of a customer lets you retrieve and use the stored payment method details later.
 If your customer hasn’t created an account, you can still create a Customer object now and associate it with your internal representation of the customer’s account later.

 Create a new Customer or retrieve an existing Customer to associate with these payment details.
 Include the following code on your server to create a new Customer.